slackalaxy/sboutils/README.md

   -w,   --warn              warn if package will overwrite files -r,   --rebuild           rebuild package
-  -ri,  --reinstall         rebuild and reinstall package -d,   --download          download sources and exit -nc,  --no-certificate    do not check download certificate -cm,  --check-md5         check sources md5sum and exit -um,  --update-md5        update sources md5sum and exit -h,   --help              print this help
+  -ri,  --reinstall         rebuild and reinstall package -d,   --download          download and check sources for x86_64 and exit -nc,  --no-certificate    do not check download certificate -h,   --help              print this help
 ```

 ## sbomake
 This makes a new SlackBuild, or rather it helps create it, by fetching the appropriate template (autotools, cmake, meson,...) and naming files accordingly.
-It als cleans up a bit, filling the program's name automatically where needed, as well as the author's credentials.
+It also cleans up a bit, filling the program's name automatically where needed, as well as the author's credentials.
+It can download sources and update their md5sum, for example between version updates.
 It should be run from within the folder where you plan your SlackBuild to be.
 ```
 bash-5.1$ sbomake -h
 Run sbomake from within the SlackBuild folder.